learn-co-curriculum/sql-book-joins/README.md

 ```

-No NAWBLA as expected, since an inner join only returns records where all of the `JOIN` `ON` clauses match.
+No Muggle Lovers as expected, since an inner join only returns records where all of the `JOIN` `ON` clauses match.

 But what if we wanted to find all Factions that had no members?
 First, let's try to figure out how to return all of the factions along with their users.
 Each JOIN statement defines what is the RIGHT side of the join.
 By saying `JOIN factions`, we're setting `factions` is the right side of this join, leaving `factions_wizards` to be the left.